kramfs/tf-minikube-cluster/README.md

 # Description
 This mini-project provides a powerful yet easy-to-use development environment for Kubernetes on your local machine:.
-This can be used as a template imported as a Terraform/OpenTofu module to easily bring up a minikube cluster.
+This can be imported as a Terraform/OpenTofu module to easily bring up a minikube cluster.

 * Leverages Terraform and the [Minikube provider](https://registry.terraform.io/providers/scott-the-programmer/minikube/latest/docs) for seamless cluster management.
 * Modular and customizable: Built with Minikube and Docker, but configurable to fit your preferences.